 Earning a master’s or doctoral degree in human-centered design helps propel graduate students from diverse backgrounds, including engineering, psychology and science, to become crucial contributors to their organizations’ new technology creation and enhancement.
 Much like an industrial design career, this design thinking process demands professionals who are passionate about tackling and solving problems using creative thinking and innovation.

-The Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, desired education, overall working environment and employment prospects.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, desired education, overall working environment and employment prospects.

 Employment of creative design thinkers in an industrial design career are projected to grow modestly through 2022, however designers working with precision instruments and medical equipment are likely to find more opportunities.
 Graduates with cross-disciplinary knowledge and experience will also find themselves in more demand for job opportunities since their expertise includes engineering, science, aeronautics and business.

 From the systems engineer to the cognitive scientist, human-centered design graduates find themselves in the heart of the design process in an industrial design career, creating new technologies in such careers as designing advanced cockpits, control rooms, educational tools, simulators and new living environments, to name a few.

 After receiving a master’s in human-centered design, many students enter a doctoral program at Florida Tech.
 Along with a chance to conduct additional research, a doctoral degree typically increases an individual’s earning potential and increases recognition for the graduate as a subject-matter expert.
 Some tuition scholarships are available.